The Best of Scott Young

 «How much you’re able to learn depends on what you already know.
 Research finds that the amount of knowledge retained from a text depends on prior knowledge of the topic»

-Scott Young on Passion
+Scott Young on Note Taking

 Scott Young on Productivity